hfiref0x/KDU/README.md

 The purpose of this tool is to provide a simple way to explore the Windows kernel/components without requiring extensive setup or a local debugger.
 It features:
-+ Protected Process Hijacking via Process object modification;
++ Protected Process Hijacking via arbitrary PPL or arbitrary Process Handles, both through EPROCESS object modification;
 + Driver Signature Enforcement Overrider (similar to DSEFix);
 + Driver loader for bypassing Driver Signature Enforcement (similar to TDL/Stryker);
 + Support for various vulnerable drivers used as functionality "providers".